Shooting-ST4R/HDD-Goblin-SwarmUI-RamLoader---HDD-RamDisk-Hyperload/README.md

 1. **Sequential copy to RAM** — Before the workflow is submitted to ComfyUI, the extension opens the model file with `FileOptions.SequentialScan` and a 64 MiB buffer.
 This tells the OS to read ahead aggressively in one direction.
 The HDD runs at its peak throughput (~150–200 MB/s).
 A 6.6 GB model copies in ~35 seconds.

-2. **ComfyUI loads from RAM** — The extension registers the RAM disk as a model search path in ComfyUI's `extra_model_paths.yaml`.
-ComfyUI finds the model there instead of on the HDD and does all its random I/O against RAM, which handles it at memory speed (~10,000 MB/s effective).
+2. **ComfyUI loads from RAM** — The extension registers the RAM disk as a model search path in ComfyUI's `extra_model_paths.yaml`, prepended so it is found before the HDD path.
+ComfyUI finds the model there and does all its random I/O against RAM, which handles it at memory speed (~10,000 MB/s effective).

-3. **RAM disk copy deleted after load** — Once ComfyUI confirms the model is loaded into VRAM, the RAM disk copy is deleted to free up RAM for the next model.
+3. **RAM disk copy deleted after load** — Once ComfyUI confirms the model has been loaded into VRAM, the RAM disk copy is deleted to free up RAM for the next model.

-4. **Subsequent generations skip the copy** — If you generate again with the same model in the same session (model is still in VRAM), no copy happens at all.
+4. **Every generation is a clean slate** — The watcher waits for a confirmed `false → true` transition on the load signal rather than acting on any pre-existing state.
+This ensures the second, third, and subsequent model loads behave identically to the very first one.

 ### Sequence diagram